xiv3r/Kali-Linux-Termux/README.md

 - Next Open the VNC and place kali as username and your vnc password

-  Note:To update and upgrade nethunter it is required to change nameserver from /etc/resolv.conf
+  Note:To update and upgrade nethunter. it is required to change nameserver from /etc/resolv.conf

       sudo echo nameserver 8.8.8.8 >/etc/resolv.conf

-  or use
+  or used

       nano /etc/resov.conf